ekimekim/pokered/README.md

 * This isn't super well tested, you'll probably find bugs

+* * For a start, something's buggy with the battle menu, causing a audible artifact

 # Original README:

 This is a disassembly of Pokémon Red and Blue.